GearHost/Docs/docs/how-to-restore-a-database.md

 1. [Log in to your GearHost Account](https://my.gearhost.com/account/login)
 2. Click the Databases menu
 3. Find your database and click the delete icon
-4. Follow steps 3-8 above.
+4. Follow steps 3-8 above

 > NOTE: Since you are creating a new database a new username/password will be issued.
 Please make sure to update your connection strings.